stattlab/atomistic-scale-simulations/molecular-dynamics/thermostats.md

   - **Nosé / Nosé-Hoover / Nosé-Hoover chains**: Canonical (sometimes).

 ## 2. Isokinetic Thermostat: Constant Kinetic Energy

+The simplest method is to start the simulation with random velocities.
+If the system is ergodic, the only thing that matters is the total energy.
+One could give all the extra energy to a single particle and the energy would cascade down to all the particles, and the velocity would have a normal distribution after a few collisions.
+But to minimize simulation time, you want to start as close as possible to the final true distribution, a normal distribution.
+In the **constant kinetic energy** or **velocity rescaling method**, every so often one re-scales the velocity, multiplying by a constant chosen so that the kinetic energy is $3/2K T$ per particle.
+Once the system reaches equilibrium, the scaling is no longer necessary.

 Use a Lagrange multiplier to constrain kinetic energy: